vmap/vmap.github.io/_posts/2013-04-04-new-up-version.md

 ---
 layout: post
+published: true
-title: "New UP Version"
+title: New UP Version
 category: posts
-tags: theme
 description: This article describes some changes to the first version of the website theme.
+tags:
+  - theme
 ---

 So I decided to release a new [UP][1] version.
 Changes include: